Tarun047/cod34Life/README.md

 # cod34Life
-This Repository is only for Proffessional Coders, who have real Intrest towards coding
+This Repository is only for Professional Coders, who have real interest towards coding.